mpillai21/nextflow_test/README.md

-# This repository contains the code and results for a basic nextflow workflow to trim and assemble paired end reads
+This repository contains the code and results for a basic nextflow workflow to trim and assemble paired end reads
+# Nextflow Pipeline - Trimmomatic and SPAdes

 ## Add all required packages to the yml file and initiate creation of a conda environment
 ```